jasonnwangg/Online-Sales/README.md

       GROUP BY pop_up
       ")

-# No. Pop ups don't really help to increase sales because both the sum
+#Pop ups don't really help to increase sales because both the sum
-# and average sales are higher with those who did not receive pop ups.
+#and average sales are higher with those who did not receive pop ups.

-# Did the consumer who spend the least during online shopping open the pop_up message?

 sqldf("
       SELECT consumer_id FROM purchase